Katy Kirby

-Katy Kirby is an American musician and singer-songwriter from Nashville, Tennessee.
+Kathryn Ellison Kirby is a Nashville, Tennessee based American musician and singer-songwriter from Spicewood, Texas.

 Early life

 Kirby grew up as an evangelical Christian in Spicewood, Texas, where she was homeschooled and listened primarily to worship music.
 She attended college at Belmont University, where she majored in English.

 Career

 Kirby began releasing music in 2018, with the EP Juniper.
 In May 2020, she shared a new recorded version of her song "Tap Twice".